TwoAD7/nuclear_halos/README.md

 For general information about LISE++, go to the following website
  * http://lise.nscl.msu.edu/lise.html

 Follow the instructions that come with the installation of LISE++ to utilize this package.
-After LISE++ has been installed, make sure to have a shortcut (the logo) on your desktop as this package utilizes on finding the icon on your desktop.
-That is the way it is currently set up, later updates will work on ridding of the dependence on the icon to run the script.
+After LISE++ has been installed, make sure to have a shortcut
+(the logo) on your desktop as this package utilizes on finding the icon on your desktop.
+When running the package, make sure the LISE++ icon is visible on your desktop.
+That is the way it is currently set up, future updates will work on ridding the dependence on the icon to run the script.

 Future updates will include the ability to use any isotope on the nuclear chart that LISE++ offers and update to the FRIB configuration as the Coupled Cyclotron Facility (CCF) was shutdow November 15th, 2020.